 Banana Bread

-- In a small mixing bowl, whisk together the flour, baking powder, baking soda, salt and ground cinnamon.
-Tip – You can not use this mixing bowl by sifting the dry ingredients through a fine mesh strainer set over the top of the wet ingredient bowl.
+• In a small mixing bowl, whisk together the flour, baking powder, baking soda, salt and cinnamon.
+Tip – To use one less mixing bowl, use a fine mesh strainer set over the wet ingredient bowl (after you've mixed) to sift in the dry ingredients.

-- In another small mixing bowl, mash up the banana with a fork until it is smooth, creamy, and free of lumps.
-Add the egg yolk, sugar, sour cream, oil, and vanilla extract and mix together with a whisk until thoroughly incorporated and smooth.
+• In another small mixing bowl, mash up the banana with a fork until it is smooth, creamy, and free of lumps.
+Add the sugar, oil, sour cream, and vanilla.
+Mix until thoroughly incorporated and smooth.

-- Sprinkle in half of the dry ingredients over the top of the wet ingredients.
-Mix until just combined.
-Add the remaining dry ingredients and mix until just combined and no dry streaks remain.
-Then fold in the strained apples until just combined.
+• Sprinkle the dry ingredients over the wet ingredients.
+Mix until no dry streaks remain.
+Next, fold in the strained apples until just combined.

-- Cool the banana bread in the pan set on wire cooling rack for 5 minutes, then transfer the banana bread to cool on the wire rack completely.
+• Cool the banana bread in the pan set on wire cooling rack for 10 minutes, then transfer the banana bread rack to cool completely.

 Caramel Icing

-- While the pumpkin bread is cooling, make the icing – Add the powdered sugar and salt to the caramel sauce and whisk to thoroughly combine.
-If the caramel icing is too thick, you can add a little milk – about 1 teaspoon at a time – to loosen until you reached your desired consistency.
+• While the bread is cooling, make the icing – To the reserved caramel sauce you set aside, add the powdered sugar and salt.
+Whisk until smooth.
+If the icing is too thick, you can add a little milk – about 1 teaspoon at a time – to loosen until you reached your desired consistency.

 RECIPE NOTES